AzfarCodes/AzfarCodes/README.md

-👋 Hi, I’m @AzfarCodes, 17, a highschool student.
+👋 Hi, I’m @AzfarCodes, 18, a student.